 She was Coordinator of the University of Dayton Summer Studies Program in Vienna in 1998 and coordinated the summer Junior High String Camp at UD in 1999.
 From 2000 to 2002 she was Director of the University of Dayton STRING PROJECT, underwritten by a two-year grant from the American String Teachers Association.

 Ritz has also composed and arranged music, written articles, and authored A Compendium of Left Hand Fingerings for Violin and Viola in 1994.
 In the 1990s she composed Duo for Violin and Viola, two sacred songs for voice and piano, and two choral numbers.
 Since that time she has arranged a number of hymns for violin and piano.
 Two of her hymn arrangements for the WWU String Quartet were played at the opening of the General Conference Session in Atlanta in 2010.

 She and pianist Phil Amalong produced a CD entitled Reflections - Hymns for Violin and Piano in 2001.
 She was a participant in the WWU String Quartet along with three students in the summer of 2007 on a tour of Finland.

-More recently, she has become heavily involved in music-related computer technology and its applications in composing and teaching.
-She teaches a class that guides music students as they use it in their studies now and helps them see it as an effective tool in their future careers.
+More recently, she became heavily involved in music-related computer technology and its applications in composing and teaching.
+She taught a class that guides music students as they use it in their studies now and helps them see it as an effective tool in their future careers.

 Sources: Interview, 18 September 2013; Resume (2003); WWU music department newsletter, Opus, 2010; personal knowledge.